This month Status Transportation celebrates Status Truck & Trailer Repair’s first anniversary! We would like to share a story of success!

 In case of compliance reviews among other files make sure to have a copy of the following records:

 Vehicle inspections on a monthly or quarterly basis

 There are different methods you can use to measure the intervals on how often you should schedule maintenance on your truck.
 The most common measuring methods are time, miles driven and engine hours.
 The time method is the easiest to measure since it only requires you to specify a date when you will take your truck back to the shop.
 Although this is the easiest way to schedule service it is not the most cost-effective.
 The time measuring method requires you to schedule service regardless of the mileage on your truck or engine idle time.
 Depending on the season and your workload you may need to visit your repair shop sooner than expected.

 The next most common method to measure maintenance intervals is based on a number of miles you drive.
 Most truck drivers tend to use this method when scheduling oil changes.
 The problem with this approach is that it does not account for idle time or PTO time.
 Idle time could account for the largest percentage of the time an engine has been running.
 Scheduling your truck maintenance based on engine hours makes sense if you are mostly hauling short runs.
 Depending on your type of operation one of these three methods will be your best option.

 As a trucker, you know your truck better than anybody else.
 In a case of not having any prior maintenance records, you should follow the manufacturer’s recommendations of when to service your truck.
 Once you have a maintenance history established, you can rely on those to determine maintenance intervals.
 More often than not your mechanic will also keep records that can help you to determine preventive maintenance intervals.

 At Status Transportation, we understand the importance of keeping your truck in tip-top shape.
 Inspection reviews and following a maintenance program can extend your truck’s lifespan and help you save money in costly repairs.
-After all, as an owner operator in the transportation business, your truck is your most valuable asset.
+After all, in owner operator trucking, your truck is your most valuable asset.